Welcome to the

 that our lives had become unmanageable.

 We learned that we had to fully concede to our innermost selves that we were alcoholics.
 This is the first step in recovery.
-The delusion that we are like other people, or presently may be, has to be smashed.
 We alcoholics are men and women who have lost the ability to control our drinking.
 We know that no real alcoholic ever recovers control.

 If, when you honestly want to, you find you cannot quit entirely, or if when drinking, you have little control over the amount you take, you are probably alcoholic.
 If that be the case, you may be suffering from an illness which only a spiritual experience will conquer.